MalignantCarp/obsidian-word-statistics/README.md

 # Caution
 __Please be aware that any modification of your files outside of Obsidian could break the database storage.
 Please ensure you regularly backup your data.__

 __This plugin is BETA software.
 Please ensure you regularly backup your data.
-Should you encounter any issues, please file a bug report or contact me in Discord for assistance.__
+Should you encounter any issues, please file a bug report or contact me in Discord for assistance.
+This plugin has NOT been extensively tested.
+Please monitor your statistics for any discrepencies and report any you find.__

 # Obsidian Word Statistics